2020-2023

 8.2 Unpaid Leaves

-Each full-time bargaining unit member shall be entitled to ten (10) days medical leave annually.
+Each full-time bargaining unit member shall be granted ten (10) days medical leave annually.

-Members employed for more than the regular nine (9) months of school shall be entitled to extra days of medical leave based upon one (1) day for every additional month or major fraction thereof.
+Bargaining unit members employed for more than nine (9) months in a school year shall granted one (1) additional day for every additional month or major fraction thereof.

-Medical leave may only be used for personal illness and is not granted for any other reason.
+Medical leave may only be used for personal illness.

 Medical leave may only be used at such time as accumulated sick leave has been exhausted.